noisyboy/Ano-form/README.md

 # Ano-form
-Using this repo you can ask your users to submit feedback  anonymously
+Using this repo you can ask your users to submit their feedback report anonymously.